stefanobartoletti/stefanobartoletti/README.md

 💻 My job is mainly about creating tailor-made WordPress websites.
 This led me to build my own starter theme, Bricks, which I released publicly as my first Open-Source project.

-🎨 Front-End is my favorite area of Web Development, and I also have a strong interest for Design and SEO's technical aspects.
+🎨 Front-End is my favorite area of web development, and I also have a strong interest for design and SEO's technical aspects.
 Jamstack related technologies are my new passion, in particular Vue, Nuxt and their ecosystem.

 🐧 I'm an enthusiast Linux user.
 It was 2008 when I tried my first Ubuntu Live CD, and after a few years spent with some of its derivatives, I finally ended my distro-hopping with KDE-powered openSUSE, which I run in a custom Slimbook laptop.